 Place the balls with one of the cut surfaces on the baking sheet with baking paper.
-After approx. 30 minutes under plastic.
+Allow the cinnamon balls to rise for approx. 30 minutes.
 Brush with whipped egg and sprinkle on pearl sugar.
 Fry in the middle of the oven, approx. 8 – 10 minutes.
+Put the oven at 220 ° C/ 428 ° Fahrenheit.
 Cool the cinnamon balls on the grill.

 Once the cinnamon buns have cooled a little, apply the glaze over.